SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Projects Management/manage-list-view.md

 </figure>

-<h3>To customize your own view, you can drag and drop fields and organize the information according to your needs.</h3>
+###To customize your own view, you can drag and drop fields and organize the information according to your needs.

 1. You can also remove or add more fields through the option "Column Chooser".
 For that you just need to click on the option ![img-symbol-box-shadow](/img/university/project-management/project-management-lesson5-symbol-1.png).